pyodide/pyodide/README.md

 Pyodide is a port of Python to WebAssembly/[Emscripten](https://emscripten.org/) for use in the browser or in node.

-We also port many common Python extensions written in C, C++, and fortran.
+We also port over 80 common Python extensions written in C, C++, and fortran.
 Supported packages range from pyyaml and lxml, which use C extension to do fast yaml and xml processing, to standard scientific computing packages like numpy, pandas, scipy, and matplotlib.
-It is also possible to install pure Python wheels from PyPI.
+It is also possible to use pure Python wheels from PyPI.

 Pyodide comes with a robust Javascript <==> Python foreign function interface so